Generalized Holographic Reduced Representations: An Implementation of GHRR

-Figure \ref{fig:fixed-vs-vary} demonstrates the difference between having a fixed versus a varying $\mathbf{Q}$ across dimensions, where the top and bottom histogram visualizes the distribution of $\delta(\phi_1(0),\phi_2(0))$ where $\mathbf{Q}$ is fixed across dimensions and varied across dimensions, respectively.
 We observe that by varying $\mathbf{Q}$, the distribution is significantly more centered about the mean.
 When the mean is close to zero, this suggests that using randomly sampled encodings with varying $\mathbf{Q}$ can minimize cross-talk interference by default.
 On the other hand, in an encoding scheme where $\mathbf{Q}$ is learnable, one can more easily optimize $\mathbf{Q}$ to exhibit desired behavior, as there are fewer parameters to optimize.